 The disclaimer on the copyright page protects the writer from any potential lawsuit if any characters resemble actual persons or events.
 Here, you acknowledge that the characters are inspired by real-life people or are fictional—both fiction and non-fiction use disclaimer on the copyright page.

 Fiction: This is a work of fiction.
 Any resemblance to actual events or persons, living or dead, is purely coincidental.

 Creative Non-fiction: This is a work of creative non-fiction.
 Some parts have been fictionalized in varying degrees for various purposes.

 7. Publisher Details

 Information about the publishing company, including the name and address, is included here.
-If you’re self-publishing, you can add your name or create a name for your imprint along with an address and URL if you choose.
+If you’re self-publishing, you can add your name or create a name for your imprint along with a an address and web address (URL) if you choose.